HumanAIReasoning/Emergence/README.md

 ---
 ## Usage

+### Standalone

+The Emergence framework is a self contained tool to understand and manipulate systems.

+You can use it to simplify the decryption of complex systems and map strategies with fast iterations.

+### With AI

-You can achieve better results by downloading and using the [Initial Prompt](https://github.com/HumanAIReasoning/Clarity/blob/main/Initial%20Prompt.txt) as backbone.
+To maximize the use of the Emergence framework download the [Initial Prompt](https://github.com/HumanAIReasoning/Clarity/blob/main/Initial%20Prompt.txt) as backbone.
 Download it, upload it in Grok from X and ask Grok to use it as it's new reasoning system.

 Example:
 I want you to use the Initial Prompt file as your new reasoning system.